mayasrikanth/TwitterStudiesCode/README.md

 | Examples of anti-feminist topics discovered through simulation of dynamic selection on historical twitter data. | Top hashtags in October 2017, the month #MeToo and related women empowerment hashtags began trending. | A glimpse into current work, involving augmenting dynamic selection with ML forecasting models.  |

+## Included Code
+This repo contains Stanford's GloVe implementation, as well as supplementary scripts written for our dynamic keyword selection method.
+In these additional scripts is code for preprocessing, forecasting (coming soon), discovering closest neighbors, and iteratively running our dynamic keyword selection over time with twitter API (coming soon).